-The associate in science degree nursing program requires 70 credit hours and is approved by the Maryland Board of Nursing.
+A program approved by the Maryland Board of Nursing.
 Upon successful completion of the curriculum, the graduate is eligible to take the examination for registered nurse licensure.

 Graduates are prepared to give competent, safe nursing care to clients in hospitals, nursing homes and other comparable health agencies under the supervision of more experienced practitioners, and with experience and further preparation, should be able to assume increasing responsibility in nursing.
 High school preparation for the nursing program should include algebra, advanced biology, chemistry and data processing.
 Enrollment in the nursing program is limited by the availability of clinical facilities.